kecsap/tensorflow_cpp_packaging/README.md

 | Ubuntu C/C++     | 95.12 % | 95.57 % |
 | Raspberry Pi C++ | 97.23 % | 83.73 % |

 These results are generated with the same frozen graph (.pb file).
-As you can see, the C/C++ inference does not provide 100 % reproducible results vs. the Python inference.
+The C/C++ inference does not provide 100 % reproducible results vs. the Python inference.

 ## Releases

-### Dependencies
+### Dependencies for generic and optimized packages

 - You must install some dependencies for **Ubuntu Bionic x86_64**: